Welcome to today's edition of the Rush 24-7 podcast.

 Mr. Robinson is accusing me and those who agree with me on this of a false equivalency when we say that the left and the right both have their crazy and potentially violent fringes.

-And and the Hatari story gives him a springboard from which to say, look, there's some right wing uh violence.
+And the Hatari story gives him a springboard from which to say, look, there's some right-wing violence.

 Okay.

-But then he goes on to essentially say, well, he says that that there's that there's a a shocking rise in this.
+But then he goes on to essentially say, well, he says that there's a shocking rise in this.

-There is his words, there has been explosive growth among far right militia type groups that identify themselves as white supremacists, constitutionalists, who can't have that, tax protesters, who really can't have that, and religious soldiers Determined to kill people to uphold Christian values.
+His words, there has been explosive growth among far-right militia type groups that identify themselves as white supremacists, constitutionalists, ooh, can't have that, tax protesters, ooh, really can't have that, and religious soldiers determined to kill people to uphold Christian values.

 Where is the explosive growth of that?